raycast/extensions/extensions/airpods-noise-control/README.md

 This is a simple extension that toggles between Noise Cancellation and Transparency on AirPods.

-⚠️ **This extension has only been tested on macOS Ventura `13.2`.**
+⚠️ **This extension has only been tested on macOS Ventura `13.2` and `13.3`.**

 Unfortunately, due to limitations in AppleScript, some extra configuration is necessary.
-Please ensure the following conditions are met to configure the extension.
+Please ensure all fo the configuration properties are set correctly.

-## Sound Menu

-The Sound menu must be visible in the menu bar when your AirPods are connected.

-1. Open System Settings.
-2. Navigate to Control Center > Control Center Modules > Sound.
-3. Set the setting to either **"Show When Active"** or **"Always Show in Menu Bar"**.

 ## Configuration